aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 November 20, 2023

-I added the CoverType to the Navbar in the Layout.html
+I added the CoverType to the Navbar in the Layout.html.
+I added the new controller name CoverType.controller under the Controllers folder.